maths/stack-web/website_files/Events/2026-07-27-Conf-2026/index.md

 Further details will be added as arrangements are confirmed.

 #### Remote Participation
-Remote participation will be **possible but discouraged**, as the conference emphasises collaborative, interactive sessions where in-person engagement is particularly valuable.
+Remote participation will be **possible** although inperson is strongly encouraged, as the conference emphasises collaborative, interactive sessions where in-person engagement is particularly valuable.
 More details are provided on the **Conference Format** page.

 ---